Removing Popular Faces in Curve Arrangements: 1 is -complete

-In order to prove \NP-completeness of \NkR{1}, we need to (i) reduce another \NP-hard problem to \NkR{1}, which shows \NP-hardness (Section~\ref{sec:app:hardness}) and (ii) proof that a certificate for \NkR{1}, i.e., a solution to the problem can be represented in polynomial space (it is polynomially balanced) and verified in polynomial time (it is polynomially verifiable), which shows \NP-containment (Section~\ref{sec:app:containment}).
-Note that this reduction assumes $\ell$ to be a closed loop, however it can easily be adapted to work for an open curve $\ell'$ starting and ending at the frame (see Section~\ref{sec:app:openadaption}).
-We start by introducing some general concepts in the next section.
+In order to prove \newtext{\NP-hardness, we reduce from \emph{Planar Non-intersecting Eulerian Cycle} }.
+This reduction assumes $\ell$ to be a closed loop, but it can easily be adapted to work for an open curve $\ell'$ starting and ending at the frame.